qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 </details>

 Also, AI changes people's value judgement.
-Before ChatGPT if people see a long article with good writing style they would think the author payed efforts in writing it.
+Before ChatGPT if people see a long article with fancy writing they would think the author payed efforts in writing it.
 But now AI can easily write a long article with similar vibe.
+Now fancy writing is treated as "AI smell".

-Interestingly, people tend to **judge the value of art by the cost of producing**.
+People tend to **judge the value of art by the cost of producing**.
 If one sees a beautiful image and thinks it's good art, then when they know it's AI-generated, the same image suddenly becomes cheap.

+However, many old people don't recognize AI and often treat AI output as real good content.

 ## Related books